alkasm/sphinx-unqual-types/README.md

 A bug report can be filed in the tracker at <https://github.com/sphinx-doc/sphinx/issues>.
 Thanks!
 ```

-Sphinx was installed by cloning the repo, chaning to master branch, and running a `pip install .` inside a new virtual environment.
+Sphinx was installed by cloning the repo, checkout master branch, and running a `pip install .` inside a new virtual environment.